teddante/SubtitleSplitter/README.md

 dotnet run --project src/SubtitleSplitter -- "path/to/your/file.txt"
 ```

-All options are fixed to safe defaults (e.g., 2 sentences per subtitle, reasonable reading speed, and 2 lines max at ~42 characters per line).
+Behavior is fixed to simple defaults: one sentence per subtitle, average reading speed timing, zero inter-caption gap, and up to 2 lines at ~42 characters per line.

 ## Contributing